The Best Breakfast in Every State, According to Yelp

 MISSOURI: Scott's Kitchen in Kansas City

 You might not expect to find a mouthwatering brunch at a Kansas City BBQ joint, but Scott's Kitchen is full of surprises.
 Some of the dishes on the no-frills morning menu include biscuits and gravy, classic buttermilk pancakes, and two eggs your way.
 But where this restaurant really shines is with their meats—like the breakfast tacos and burritos with a heaping pile of pulled pork house-made chipotle ghost pepper sausage, brisket, or burnt ends.
 While Scott's Kitchen requires a drive from downtown, Yelpers say it's definitely "worth a trip."
-And since it's right near the airport, it's the perfect spot to fill up before hopping on a flight — or after landing.
+And because it's right near the airport, it's the perfect spot to fill up before hopping on a flight or after landing.

 MONTANA: Faye's Cafe in Livingston